 Yet some of our books are funny, even whimsical.

-We think of this “anti-tradition” as an aspect of the so-called avant-gardes that tended not to foreground a formalist approach in their attempt “to be absolutely modern”, to use Rimbaud’s phrase.
+We thought of this “anti-tradition” as an aspect of the so-called avant-gardes that tended not to foreground a formalist approach in their attempt “to be absolutely modern”, to use Rimbaud’s phrase.
 The first avant-garde in this sense emerged with the early German Romantics at the turn of the 18th century, and its essential concerns defined the European Romantic movement that followed.
 After this period, however, they are effectively absent from English writing and culture.
 In mainland Europe though, they became a template for a continuous re-invention by various avant-garde groupings throughout the 19th and 20th centuries — the French Romantics (Baudelaire et al.), Symbolism, the Decadents, Dadaism, Surrealism and later manifestations such as the Vienna Group, and even those writers associated with the Collège de ’Pataphysique and the Oulipo (the hero of George Perec’s “Winter Journey” for example).
-It is this anti-tradition that interests us, and the list of categories to be found at OUR BOOKS indicates the broad associations of the authors we have published.
+It is this anti-tradition that interested us, and the list of categories to be found at OUR BOOKS indicates the broad associations of the authors we published.

 HISTORY.
-Who are we?
+Who were we?

 PERSONAL CONTACT.
 Appointments can be arranged at Bookartbookshop via the email address below.